simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 ### `push` method docstring

 Add any value to the end of this array.
-This behaves same as append method.<hr>
+This interface behaves the same as the `append` method.<hr>

 **[Parameters]**